Working with OHMS Hazmat can help you lessen the risk both from a commercial perspective and in terms of health and safety.

 Additionally, it also has potential cost saving benefits to you and your subcontractors by helping to reduce potential delays and variations to the scope of works.
 For example, during a tender phase for the removal of asbestos containing materials a report prepared by a consultant who had greater access to the building and wasn’t left to assume the presence of asbestos containing materials will prove more valuable than a management survey where access was limited.

 By establishing a strong relationship with your chosen team and openly discussing potential risks (including un-expected finds) prior to the project commencing you will have a greater chance of reducing risk of exposure to those involved and budgeting for any potential exceedance in your costs.
-RED OHMS Asbestos can help in all aspects of this process and are happy to be made part of your team anytime – before, during or after the survey process.
+OHMS Hazmat can help in all aspects of this process and are happy to be made part of your team anytime – before, during or after the survey process.

 Asbestos Reinspection Survey

 The risk assessment following identification of asbestos should be reviewed regularly in accordance with State regulations with the timescales varying between States.